confluentinc/ksql/docs/concepts/ksql-architecture.rst

 statements: Data Definition Language (DDL) and Data Manipulation Language (DML).

-These categories are similar in syntax, data types, and expressions, but they have different functions on a KSQL server.
+These categories are similar in syntax, data types, and expressions, but they have different functions in KSQL Server.

 Data Definition Language (DDL) Statements
     Imperative verbs that define metadata on the KSQL server by adding,